 Assets whose use is limited primarily consist of cash, certificates of deposit, pledges receivable and investments.
-Assets whose use is limited include donor restricted assets, funds held by trustee and assets designated by the Board of Governors for future capital improvements, over which the board retains control and may, at its discretion, subsequently use for other purposes.
+Assets whose use is limited include donor restricted assets, funds held by trustee and assets designated by the Board of Governors for funds required for the Cash Withhold Amount under the Operating and Lease Agreement and future capital improvements, over which the board retains control and may, at its discretion, subsequently use for other purposes.